How is property acquired after separation treated? Read on to find out.

 This means that the average person is waiting 3.6 years after they separate to get divorced, when only a one year separation is required before an application for divorce can be made to the Federal Circuit Court.

 Parties are not expected to go into a state of suspended economic animation after separation and until they do a formal property settlement.
-Bank accounts will continue to go up/or down, superannuation may accumulate, properties will increase in value, mortgages may be drawn down upon, or perhaps an inheritance or other large sum of money is received by one party.
+Bank accounts will continue to go up/or down, superannuation may accumulate, properties may increase or decrease in value, mortgages may be drawn down upon, parties may accumulate new assets or perhaps one party might receive an inheritance or other large sum of money.

 This raises a very common issue, how is property acquired after separation treated by the court?